 Good morning.
 The following information will provide a quantitative look at the JSPM Omaha Growth Strategy managed by myself and Ryan Morse, CMT, CFP.
 We believe in providing current and prospective clients timely updates with regards to performance vs. benchmarks.
 As stated previously, this particular model is an equity growth strategy designed to generate an above-average, risk-adjusted rate of return over time.
 Capital gains are the strategy’s primary objective.
 Some current income may be earned through dividends, but income is not a primary objective.
-The statistics and charts to follow are as of the portfolio’s inception through October 16th.
+Below are statistics and charts of the portfolio’s inception through October 16th.

 Overall return in approximately 3 months stands at just over 16%.
 The strategy saw a slight drawdown overall in the month of September (-1.35%) and is enjoying its best month so far here in October (+11.67%).